-The mission of the Paramount Theatre & Visual Arts Center is to provide opportunities for artistic production, creative exploration, arts education and the enjoyment of arts and entertainment.
+The mission of the Paramount Center for the Arts is to provide opportunities for artistic production, creative exploration, arts education and the enjoyment of arts and entertainment.
 The facility is managed to ensure use by a diverse set of patrons, enhance artistic opportunity, provide a creative environment for community involvement in the arts, and generate a positive economic impact on Downtown St. Cloud.

 Central Minnesota's Home for Arts & Entertainment!

 On Christmas Eve, 1921, citizens of Central Minnesota paid fifty cents to attend the grand opening of “St. Cloud’s Largest and Finest Playhouse,” The Sherman Theatre.
 The event, featuring D.W.
 Griffith’s silent film “Way Down East” accompanied by a live orchestra, was the beginning of generations of entertainment at the theatre including Vaudeville acts, operas, concerts, Broadway road shows, animal acts, wrestling matches, speeches, political rallies, plays and movies.

 Although it was not the first theatre of its kind in St. Cloud, it was said to be the grandest, with seating for 1,700, a decorative lobby and foyer, a majestic theatre organ, and a stage to accommodate large sets and up to thirty dancers.
 Entertainers and celebrities enjoyed the Sherman’s private dressing rooms, state-of-the-art “air conditioning system,” and its proximity to St. Cloud’s finest hotel, the Breen.
 Also built in 1921, the Breen Hotel served as the perfect companion for this lush new theatre with its 180 mahogany-finished rooms, two dining rooms, and elevators that brought guests up to a roof garden which, at the time, was the highest point in the city.